-Don’t be too quick to assume you can ride on the lead giver’s goodwill with the lead.
+How to convert more leads to sales, you wonder?
+Don’t be too quick to assume successful lead conversion based on the lead giver’s goodwill with the lead.

-A lead is a potential sale, not an automatic one.
-Even a hot lead.
-A lead can be obtained by a seller being told by a colleague or friend thus: “Call up this person.
+To begin with, a lead is a potential sale, not an automatic one.
+In fact, even a hot lead, is not an automatic one.
+A lead can be obtained by a seller being told by a colleague, or friend, thus: “Call up this person.
 He is ready to buy.
 Here is his contact.”
-Now, on the surface this sounds like an open and shut case.
+Now then.
+On the surface this sounds like an open and shut case.
 And many times both the seller and lead giver believe so.
 In practice, it rarely is.
 And usually it’s the seller’s fault.

-Instead of presuming to walk on the bridge the lead giver made, as seller, seek to lay out your own.
-Meaning, don’t be too quick to assume you can ride on the lead giver’s goodwill with the lead.
-They may be buddies or met at a place that allowed for a connection to happen.
-First time contacts in selling (and generally in life) are filled with tension.
+So what?
+Well, first time contacts (which you are) in selling (and generally in life) are filled with tension.
 So, break the ice instead with, “Good morning.
 My name is Joyce.
 Your friend Allan is my boss.
 He mentioned that you may be interested in our services.
-If you let me, I’d be happy to share with you what we have for you to see if it may be of value to you.
-If this is ok with you please let me know if a meeting tomorrow at 11 is ok with you or if 2pm is better” There is no pressure to buy here; only a desire to connect.
-The lead also feels in charge and is much more likely to be open to connect with this stranger.
+If you let me, I’d be happy to share with you what we have, for you to see if it may be of value to you.
+If this is ok with you, please let me know if a meeting tomorrow at 11 is ok with you, or if 2pm is better?”
+You have used non-intimidating permission selling.
+First, there is no pressure to buy here; only a desire to connect.
+Also, the lead feels in charge and is much more likely to be open to connect with this stranger.

-Further, to make it even easier to build the bridge, ask the giver to call the lead and let him know that there is a colleague, Joyce, that will be calling him to further the discussion on opening the account.
+Further, to make it even easier to build the bridge, ask the giver to call the lead and let him know that there is a colleague (or friend), Joyce, that will be calling him to further the discussion on opening the account.